 How is Whipple's disease diagnosed?
-What other infectious agent is it related to?
+What other

-Periodic Acid Schiff (PAS) stained material (the bacilli themselves) in the lamina propria of small bowel/duodenum.

-- CSF cytology (& if available, PCR) should be performed if neurologic symptoms.
+- Periodic Acid Schiff (PAS) stained material (the bacilli themselves) in the lamina propria of small bowel/duodenum. - CSF cytology (& if available, PCR) should be performed if neurologic symptoms.
 (PCR of saliva & stool, though not sensitive for localized Whipple's infection, is available in Europe & in research settings.) - It is in the same Family as Actinomyces.